Roqi-zhang/Hypersensitivity-AI-Project/README.md

 RUNNING → open Space

-BUILDING / SLEEPING → wait
+BUILDING / SLEEPING → wait (The continuous running time of space is 5 minutes.
+If space is in the sleeping state, just wake it up)

 ERROR → notify user